Celtic Stone Carving in Limestone for Beginners

 So we can be assured of meeting the minimum needed to hold any of our class offerings, BRT NEEDS PRE-PAYMENT AT LEAST 3 DAYS BEFORE THE START OF ANY CLASS (and hopefully sooner!) or we'll need to cancel at that time.

-If you are interested in a class, please:
+If you are interested in the stone carving class, please:

 1. E-mail firstname.lastname@example.org to pre-register and then,

-2. Put a check payable to Blackstone River Theatre in the mail ASAP to: Blackstone River Theatre, 549 Broad Street, Cumberland, Rhode Island 02864
+2. Put a check payable to Blackstone River Theatre for $125 and to Laura Travis for $15 in the mail (or $37 if also buying the chisel) ASAP to: Blackstone River Theatre, 549 Broad Street, Cumberland, Rhode Island 02864